OndrejSkalicka/aax-to-mp3-python/README.md

 Then it's just a matter of calling

 ```
-python convert.py -i "The Tower of the Swallow.aax" -o "The Tower of the Swallow %(chapter)s %(bitrate)s.mp3" -a xxxxxx
+python convert.py -i "The Tower of the Swallow.aax" -o "The Tower of the Swallow %02d.mp3" -a xxxxxx
 ```

 and have your owned aax converted into mp3s, split by chapters.